SMART Action Plan — Using SMART Goals to Guide Your Marketing

 Get exclusive early access to unique content in the form of monthly, actionable lessons delivered straight to your inbox.

 (Just FYI, I’ve included a link to a downloadable SMART action plan at the bottom of the page.
-Click the button to grab your free action plan.
-Or, if you’re ready to make the most of your goals and turn them into real results for your business, check out our marketing ebook Analyze Your Marketing — 13 Steps to a Clear Marketing Strategy)
+Click the button to grab a SMART action plan worksheet.
+Or, if you’re ready to make the most of your goals and turn them into real results for your business, check out our marketing ebook Analyze Your Marketing)

 Instituting a SMART action plan is probably one of the — smartest — things you can do as a business owner…